 “Yes, Bracken loves everybody.
 He loves female kangaroos of course, as well as bicycles, humans, trees, and just about anything he sees,” she said.
 And we knew she wasn’t joking either.
 Bracken’s a regular old lover-boy.

 And he’s just one of the many creatures we live with here at Kingbilli who we are getting to know.
-The family of King Parrots who live outside our door are also full of personality, along with the wombats, platypus, possums, gliders, and 200 species of birds we have yet to meet.
+The family of King Parrots who live outside our door are also full of personality, along with the wombats, platypus, possums, gliders, and 200 species of Australian birds we have yet to meet.
 As long as we don’t meet the poisonous spiders or snakes that also love life in this massive wildlife sanctuary, we expect that our time here will be incredibly satisfying!